 Gochugaru (Korean chili flakes) gives this savory Korean BBQ sauce its flavorful heat.
 The best part is that you can control just how much heat you want in your sauce.

-Korean barbecue sauce isn’t just for Korean cuisine; it will take your barbecued meats to another level of deliciousness!
+Korean BBQ sauce isn’t just for Korean cuisine; it will take your barbecued meats to another level of deliciousness!
 I love making Korean chicken wings with the sauce, but it also makes a zesty dipping sauce for chicken tenders, french fries, and veggies.

 If you enjoy making your own homemade BBQ sauce, make sure to try our Memphis BBQ sauce and Mumbo sauce recipes.